-We chose to restore as many of the original wooden windows as possible, since old-growth lumber is denser and stronger than modern (fast-growing) wood and less resistant to rot and decay.
+We restored as many of the original wooden windows as possible, since old-growth lumber is denser and stronger than modern (fast-growing) wood and less resistant to rot and decay.
 We add old-fashioned wooden storm windows for the cold months and the house is comfortably snug but still breathes.

-The flooring on the main level had to be pulled up to allow inspection and repair of the original beams and sills.
+The flooring on the main level was pulled up to allow inspection and repair of the original beams and sills.
 While everything was open, we dug a proper crawl space (most of the house was built essentially on the ground), installed a vapor barrier, and took the opportunity to hide modern HVAC ductwork for the first floor under the flooring.
 We then installed wide pine with hand-hewn nails.
 Fortunately, the original 2nd floor flooring was salvageable.
-After repairing, sanding, and oiling (plus tons of oakum to fill the gaps between floorboards) its worm-holed honeyed patina brings us back to the 1700’s.
+After repairing, sanding, and oiling (plus yards of oakum to stuff the gaps between floorboards) its worm-holed honey patina brings us back to the 1700’s.

-One of the most tedious projects was pulling down the first floor 1950’s era plaster ceiling on lathe, because along with it came dozens of old mouse nests.
+One of the most tedious projects was pulling down the first floor 1950’s ceiling (plaster on lathe), because along with it came dozens of old mouse nests.
 What we found was stunning – the original ceiling beams and joists in all their whitewashed and smoke-charred glory.
 Since Norman is tall we decided to keep that extra headroom and began the never-ending task of steaming and stripping.
 The work was worthwhile, though, because most visitors agree it’s a jaw-dropping sight when you enter the house.
-The variance in construction techniques over the centuries also lets you clearly see the original section of the house and the two subsequent additions.
+The variation in construction techniques over the centuries also lets you clearly see the original section of the house and the two subsequent additions.

 We insulated the roof and walls (the original house had plank walls and no insulation).
-We were fortunate to find original feather board paneling in the north parlor, which we pulled a zillion nails out of and painted.
+We found original feather board paneling in the north parlor, which we pulled a zillion nails out of and painted.
 For most of the remaining walls we chose to plaster to retain character, and painted everything a uniform light color to play off the dark ceilings and keep the house as bright as possible.

 The English bank barn (built into a slope), like the house, was in amazingly good structural shape.
 It needed some modern lolly columns for support (it relied on large cedar tree trunks) and a few beams to be replaced, but all in all was quite stable.
 A large colony of bats had made the hay loft their home for decades, as evidenced by the thick mat of bat guano Norman shoveled out while wearing a respirator and Tyvek suit.
 We uncovered and re-built the huge hay mow doors on the north face (shingled over in the 1950's).
 The hay track and pulley system were still intact in the loft.
 Farmers would have used a giant hay hook to lift piles of hay into the mow each summer.
 We hay our three front fields but are grateful for modern technology!
 We use a modern hay elevator (hayolator) to bring neat square bales into the loft.